Metaphysicist0/Metaphysicist0.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Tian-Liang Yao, an undergraduate majoring in Automation at the Department of Control Science and Engineering, [College of Electronics and Information Engineering](https://see.tongji.edu.cn/) at [Tongji University](https://www.tongji.edu.cn/).
+I am Tian-Liang Yao, an undergraduate majoring in Automation at the Department of Control Science and Engineering, [College of Electronics and Information Engineering](https://see.tongji.edu.cn/) at [Tongji University](https://www.tongji.edu.cn/), guided by Prof. [Peng Qi](https://cse.tongji.edu.cn/6b/68/c15581a158568/page.htm).

 My research aims to discover how Artificial Intelligence (AI) aids the field of healthcare.
 Currently, I mainly focus on three major applications: surgical robotics, medical image processing, and bioinformatics.
 I seek to streamline and improve clinical workflows through technology.